Table of contents

 Regarding the printer heads there are different possible resolutions, measured in dots per inch (dpi).
 The higher the dpi value, the more detailed label.
 The most common resolution is 203 dpi.

-When selecting label printer you should take into account the size of the labels you are going to print.
+When selecting label printer, you should consider the size of the labels you are going to print.
 Regarding transport labels, consult your transporter what label sizes they prefer.
 A common size for label printing is 107x190 mm.

 A mobile printer is most suitable if you need the label printer to be carried around on a picking cart.